isomerpages/govtech-corp/media/technews/_posts/2020-09-15-post-Seven ways to protect your smartphone from hackers.md

 stores, you’re forgoing a crucial level of security screening.
 Not advisable.</p>
 <h3>2.
 Enable Anti-Malware!</h3>
 <p>In 2019, there were hundreds of malicious apps on the Google Play store
-containing&nbsp;<a href="https://us.norton.com/internetsecurity-emerging-threats-hundreds-of-android-apps-containing-dresscode-malware-hiding-in-google-play-store.html" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">‘DressCode’</a>,
-a malware which infected over 400 apps there.</p>
+containing&nbsp;‘DressCode’, a malware which infected over 400 apps there.</p>
 <p>What this tells us is that even if apps are indeed on the app store, you
 can’t count on them to be completely safe – even the most stringent of checks can sometimes be slipped past.</p>
-<p>To avoid such situations, anti-malware such as&nbsp;<a href="https://www.cnet.com/how-to/how-to-check-your-android-phone-for-malicious-apps/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Google Play Protect</a>&nbsp;can
+<p>To avoid such situations, anti-malware such as&nbsp;Google Play Protect&nbsp;can
 be enabled to scan apps before downloading, as well as updates before they are installed.</p>
 <h3>3.
 Update your apps and operating systems (OS) regularly</h3>